imyuanx/chatgpt-proxy/README.md

 ![Banner](./public/chatgpt-proxy-banner.png)

-One-click deployment of the ChatGPT private proxy, power by Next.js
+One-click deployment of the ChatGPT private proxy, power by Next.js, support SSE!

 English | [简体中文](./README-CN.md)

 ## Introduction

 This project is based on Next.js, use Rewriter to complete proxy function, only [2 lines](https://github.com/imyuanx/chatgpt-proxy/blob/main/next.config.js#L7-L8) of core code, combining Zeabur or Vercel can easily host your private proxy service

+ps: The SSE part of the code from [openai-api-proxy](https://github.com/easychen/openai-api-proxy)

 ### [Demo](https://chatgpt-proxy-preview.zeabur.app)